QT-DoG: Quantization-aware Training for Domain Generalization

 \subsubsection{Combinations with Other Methods}

 Since QT-DoG requires no modifications to training procedures or model architectures, it is universally applicable and can seamlessly integrate with other DG methods.
 As shown in Table~\ref{tab:additional_results}, we integrate QT-DoG with CORAL~\cite{coral216aaai} and MixStyle~\cite{zhou2021mixstyle}.
-Both CORAL and MixStyle demonstrate improved performance when combined with QT-DoG, reinforcing our theoretical findings that QAT aids in identifying flat minima, thereby enhancing domain generalization.
+Both CORAL and MixStyle demonstrate improved performance when combined with QT-DoG, reinforcing our findings that QAT aids in identifying flat minima, thereby enhancing DG.